 The third largest US automaker Chrysler may have slightly missed analyst expectation, but still saw a decent month.
 In fact this was the company’s best January in the last 5 years.
 It enjoyed a 16% sales growth by selling about 117,700 units against a forecast of 121,000 vehicles.

 Even the foreign automakers experienced remarkable growth in sales as the pent-up demand and discounts on a few segments continued attracting customers.

-The foreign counterparts The Japanese counterpart Toyota Motor Corporation (NYSE:TM) continued to deliver solid growth with sales rising 26.6% to 157,724 vehicles compared to the prior year figures.
+The Japanese counterpart Toyota Motor Corporation (NYSE:TM) continued to deliver solid growth with sales rising 26.6% to 157,724 vehicles compared to the prior year figures.
 The sales of Tundra were up 27%, while Corolla saw a 32% increase over the previous year.
 Toyota’s recovery has been remarkable considering the supply chain disruption is suffered when its production units got hit by Tsunami.